Sachem: Cognate words

-Chiefs
+Sachems

-The "great chief" (Southern New England Algonquian: massasoit sachem) whose aid was such a boon to the Plymouth Colony—although his motives were complex—is remembered today as simply Massasoit.
+The "great Sachem" (Southern New England Algonquian: massasoit sachem) whose aid was such a boon to the Plymouth Colony—although his motives were complex—is remembered today as simply Massasoit.

-Another sachem, Mahomet Weyonomon of the Mohegan tribe, travelled to London in 1735, to petition King George II for fairer treatment of his people.
+Another Sachem, Mahomet Weyonomon of the Mohegans, travelled to London in 1735 to petition King George II for fairer treatment of his people.
 He complained that their lands were becoming overrun by encroachment from white settlers.
-Other sachems included Uncas, Wonalancet, Madockawando, and Samoset.
+Other sachems include Awashonks, Weetamoo, Quaiapen, Uncas, Wonalancet, Askamaboo, Cheryll Toney Holley, Madockawando, Saunkskwa of Missitekw, Sam George and Samoset.